cadeyrn/enterprise-policy-generator/README.md

 ##### download files and read and modify the browser's download history

-This permission is needed for providing the option to download the generated “policies.json” file.
+This permission is needed for providing the option to download the generated “policies.json” file or to export configurations.

 #### silent permissions